By Brandon Knitter

 Once you move to the public cloud you can no longer call a virtual infrastructure operator and request increased reliability and you can no longer call a storage administrator to increase the performance of a data volume.
 And while SLAs exist, they are rarely published within IT organizations.
 Knowing where the infrastructure targets lie has led me to many a debate on where the performance and reliability must lie.
 Is it in the application?
 Or, is it in the infrastructure?

 When comparing a private data center to a public cloud, you will find many comparisons simply cannot be made.
-Some will try, and cost is one of those comparisons that are attempted.
+Some will try, and the cost is one of those comparisons that are attempted.
 What is lost in most comparisons are the opportunities I’ve outlined above.

 I’ll say it again…public cloud is not likely to be cheaper.
-But should cost be used as a comparison, cost is only relative to the benefits that are provided.
+But should cost be used as a comparison, the cost is only relative to the benefits that are provided.
 If I told you that a doubling of operating costs would increase your revenue by 4x or more, would that be a good decision?
 Probably.

 Attempting to solve for common data center services, geographical distribution, dynamic scaling, and a collective security mindset can be done by almost anyone with an unlimited budget and unlimited time.
-The public cloud has many of these components available, and in many cases they are quite mature.
+The public cloud has many of these components available, and in many cases, they are quite mature.

 There will always be new reasons to migrate to the cloud, but I hope these current reasons encourage you to explore options beyond simply cost.
 Determining your reasons will likely have the largest impact on the overall success of a public cloud deployment.
 In the end, your decision is yours alone and cannot be overly generalized, but you must consider more than money.

 As you progress, remember your data, your employees and your requirements for innovation.
-Focus on how these aspects will be supported, and hopefully enhanced, by a move to public cloud, making certain to bring your fellow colleagues and leaders along for the ride.
+Focus on how these aspects will be supported, and hopefully enhanced, by a move to a public cloud, making certain to bring your fellow colleagues and leaders along for the ride.

 What are your reasons for moving to the cloud?
 Please share your ideas in the comments below.